paroj/voxeliens/Readme.rst

 License and credits
 -------------------
 Voxeliens is released as open-source software under `the MIT license <License.txt>`_.
+Note that the license contained in the prebuilt binaries is actually the previous commercial license as we don't want to rebuild and retest these packages, but you can disregard this.

 You can see `the credits <Credits.txt>`_ for a list of the people, software, and resources involved in making the game.

 Screenshots
 -----------